Taqi Arani: Biography

 Members of the Fifty-Three would go on to found the Tudeh Party in 1941, often considered the beginning of the modern Communist party in Iran.

 Views

 Although an important figure in the history of Iran's Marxist Left, Arani held strong Iranian nationalist and chauvinistic leanings early in his career and wrote on the Iranian character of Iran's Azerbaijan region in response to pan-Turkist groups in Turkey of the 1920s.
 He also argued that the state should be reestablished based on the principles of the centralised Sassanian state.

+Arani was also a supporter of the Jewish community against antisemitism.
+He wrote about the rise of the Nazi party in Germany "Only a deviant could accept that a Jew is less talented than a German".
+Tudeh party took firm stances against Germany during the second world war, Its flagship organ "Rahbar" wrote that "Hitler can not be pardoned".